 Penny Schmidt and her three children have come a long way with the local school district and are thankful for schools of choice.
 Although all three started their educations at Mason schools, only one has graduated from the district.
 Her youngest daughter, a sophomore, is the only one still enrolled in school.
 When she started going to school in Mason, she experienced frequent bullying and was on the verge of failing, her mother said.

 “My first went to Mason and had an extremely hard time there.
 He never graduated and went on to adult education,” shares Schmidt.
 “Mason does not help kids who are struggling in the school system unless they are classified as ‘special ed.’
-[Mason] appears to be all about sports and their extremely good students.
+(Mason) appears to be all about sports and their extremely good students.
 Kids that require a lot of help do not get it.”

-“We moved her to White Pine [Academy], then settled on Leslie Middle School.
+“We moved her to White Pine (Academy), then settled on Leslie Middle School.
 She went from failing to getting A’s and B’s,” recalls Schmidt.
 “Leslie teachers bent over backwards to help students.
 My third child even got on the honor roll twice last year, so big improvement!
 I am very thankful.”

-The Mason Promise Scholarship is a prestigious award given to select students at the end of fifth grade.
+The Mason Promise Scholarship is a prestigious award given to select students at the end of 5th grade.
 It guarantees funding for two years at Lansing Community College, in addition to mentoring and support that aids young students in choosing a career path that is right for them.

-“Even if my daughter had not received the scholarship, I still would not have switched them from Mason schools,” said Howell.
-This is where they felt the most comfortable and made the best friends.”
+“Even if my daughter had not received the scholarship, I still would not have switched them from Mason schools,” Howell said.
+“This is where they felt the most comfortable and made the best friends.”

-“We lived in a decent neighborhood and actually really liked the elementary school,” said Richmond.
+“We lived in a decent neighborhood and actually really liked the elementary school,” Richmond said.
 “However, we moved because the children in our neighborhood went to 30 different schools.
 None of the kids knew each other.”